Proving Child Citizenship After a Parent’s Naturalization

 To apply for your child’s citizenship document, you’ll need to file Form N-600, Application for Certificate of Citizenship.
 You may download the file from the USCIS website or prepare it using CitizenPath’s attorney-reviewed software.

-Generally, you need to send the following items as part of a claim to U.S. citizenship:
+Generally, you need to send the current USCIS N-600 filing fee and following items as part of a claim to U.S. citizenship:

 • Two passport-style photos of child